Manuel Margot Player Props: Rays vs. Tigers

-The Tampa Bay Rays, including Manuel Margot (.357 on-base percentage in past 10 games, 51 points above season-long percentage), take on starter Reese Olson and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+The Tampa Bay Rays, including Manuel Margot (.357 on-base percentage in past 10 games, 51 points above season-long percentage), take on starter Tarik Skubal and the Detroit Tigers at Comerica Park, Saturday at 1:10 PM ET.

 Manuel Margot Game Info & Props vs. the Tigers